Live from the Southern Command in sunny South Florida.

 But there definitely was an informant or two from inside Zarkawi's own operation.

-There was also this interesting little law that I think originated during the Clinton years, that the CIA was not allowed to hire the kind of thugs and creeps and human debris that it would take to infiltrate Al Qaeda.
+There was also this interesting little law that I think originated during the Clinton years, that the CIA was not allowed to hire the kind of thugs and creeps and human debris that it would take to infiltrate al-Qaeda.

-Bob, that was that's right.
+Bob, that's right.

-And uh so we the the CIA was not allowed to make deals and to hire these kinds of people because they were bad people, and we didn't do business with bad people.
+And so the CIA was not allowed to make deals and to hire these kinds of people because they were bad people.

 So we had no human intelligence.